 For each light curve, we also compute the Stetson J variability index (Stetson 1996) as a main indicator of the overall level of variability of a light curve.
 This index basically determines how much more variable compared to the photometric uncertainty a star is.
 As has been found in Evitts et al. (2020), the HOYS calibration procedure slightly underestimates the photometric uncertainties for fainter stars.
 Thus, the Stetson J index for our stars shows a slight magnitude dependence.
 We have thus fit a magnitude dependent running median to the Stetson J index values and subtracted this function from the values.
-We then added the median of all Stetson J indices in the magnitude range 12-15 mag to all values to ensure the correct values for this range (which does not show any magnitude dependence) are restored.
-In Fig. 3 we show the Stetson J values for the R-Band data before and after the above described correction.
+We then added the median of all Stetson Jindices in the magnitude range 12-15 mag to all values to ensure the correct values for this range (which does not show any magnitude dependence) are restored.
+In Fig. 3, we show the Stetson J values for the R-band data before and after the above-described correction.
 Stars with values of this corrected Stetson J index above one are considered variables in our sample.

-2.4 Auxiliary Data and Definitions
+2.4 Auxiliary data and definitions

-In order to investigate the evolutionary stages of the selected cluster members, we have utilised the cross matches to 2MASS (Skrutskie et al. 2006) and the WISE All-sky catalogue (Cutri & et al. 2013) provided in Gaia DR3, and downloaded the J, H, and K as well as the W1, W2, W3, and W4 magnitudes when available for all
+In order to investigate the evolutionary stages of the selected cluster members, we have utilized the cross-matches to 2-micron All Sky Survey (2MASS) (Skrutskie et al. 2006) and the Wide-field Infrared Survey Explorer (WISE) All-sky catalogue (Cutri et al. 2013) provided in Gaia DR3, and downloaded the J, H, and K as well as the W1, W2, W3, and W4 magnitudes when available for all sources.
+Only data with uncertainties of less than 0.1 mag in WISE were included in the analyses.